 \section{Methodology for our numerical simulations}

-In our simulations of the heterogeneous FPUT-$\beta$ array~\eqref{cubictol}, we use the initial condition $x_i = \sin\left[\pi i/(N+1)\right]$ and $\dot x_i = 0$, which excites the system in its first mode.
+In our simulations of the heterogeneous FPUT-$\beta$ array~\eqref{cubictol}, we use the initial condition $x_i(0) = \sin\left[\pi i/(N+1)\right]$ and $\dot x_i(0) = 0$, which excites the system in the {first (i.e., lowest-frequency) mode of the corresponding homogeneous linear system}.
 We use tolerance values from electrical engineering, in which typical components have reported tolerances of $\pm 0.1\%$, $\pm 1\%$, $\pm 5\%$, and $\pm 10\%$~\cite{Horowitz2015}.
-Manufacturing-induced variabilities generally follow a Gaussian distribution \cite{Nelson2018,James1956,IEC2016}.
-Therefore, we assume that the variabilities in our oscillators follow Gaussian distributions.
+Manufacturing-induced variabilities generally follow a Gaussian distribution \cite{Nelson2018,James1956,IEC2016}, so we assume that the variabilities in our oscillators follow Gaussian distributions.
 Again using industry standards from electrical engineering, a $\tau\%$ tolerance signifies that the tolerance $t_i$ has a Gaussian distribution with a mean of $1$ and a standard deviation of $\sigma = (1/3) \times 0.01 \tau$.
-Therefore, with the $6 \sigma$ bounds, which are used widely in manufacturing, $99.73\%$ of the values of manufactured devices are in the interval $[1 - 0.01 \tau, 1 + 0.01 \tau]$.
+Therefore, with the $6 \sigma$ bounds {that are} used widely in manufacturing, $99.73\%$ of the values of manufactured devices are in the interval $[1 - 0.01 \tau, 1 + 0.01 \tau]$.